My Humidifier Gets Everything Wet: Checks and Solutions

 Humidifier positioning is everything.
 Most people ask whether they should place it on the floor or high up.

 Check the humidifier instructions.
-The manufacturers specify where you should place the unit.
+The manufacturer specifies where you should place the unit.
 Usually, the minimum height is 2 feet.

-If your dehumidifier has a leak, it should be repaired.
+If your humidifier leaks, it should be repaired.
 However, if not, place it on a rack and place a small container before the unit to collect the leaking water.

-Also, place it away from plants because the leaves will collect the mist and drip water onto the floor.
+Also, place a humidifier away from plants because the leaves will collect the mist and drip water onto the floor.

 How to keep humidifier from getting everything wet